Deformations of rational curves in positive characteristic

 \section{Families of rational curves and maps from curves with rational components.}

-In this section, we fix some definitions and recall some basic properties of non-rigid rational curves and maps from curves with rational components.
+In this section, we fix some definitions and recall some basic properties of topologically non-rigid rational curves and maps from curves with rational components.
 The standard reference for rational curves on varieties is Koll\'ar's book \cite{Kollar:RationalCurveBook}.

-The following definitions of rational curves and maps from curves with rational components will be used in this article.
+The following definitions of rational curves and maps from curves with rational components will be used in the present article.
 (Slightly different notions might be used in the literature, but there should be no major differences.)

-\begin{defn} Let $k$ be an algebraically closed field and let $X$ be a proper variety over $k$. \begin{enumerate} \item A {\it rational curve} on $X$ is an integral closed subvariety $C \subset X$ of dimension $1$, whose normalization is isomorphic to $\P^1$ over $k$.
+\begin{defn} Let $X$ be a proper variety over an algebraically closed field $k$.
+Let $U$ be an integral variety over $k$. \begin{enumerate} \item A {\it rational curve} on $X$ is an integral closed subvariety $C \subset X$ of dimension $1$, whose normalization is isomorphic to $\P^1$ over $k$.